section-engineering-education/engineering-education/content/articles/how-to-send-sms-in-django-using-twilio/index.md

 With a trial number, we can only send sms to a Twilio verified number.
 If we want to send to unverified numbers, you need to purchase a phone number.

-For testing purpose, our verified number will be the number we submitted for phone number verification when we created our Twilio account.
+For testing purposes, our verified number will be the number we submitted for phone number verification when we created our Twilio account.

 Now head over to the django-admin page, add a score less than 80 and you should recieve an SMS.